Nishita-Maheshwari/Personality-Detection-from-tweets/README.md

 # Software Required

-Software: Jupyter Notebook
+Software: Spyder(Anaconda3)

-Hardware: Using 4GB RAM
+Hardware: Using 8GB RAM

 # Technologies to be used